CIO 2020 Predictions: 10 disruptive predictions in an overhyped world!

 - Cyber-attacks and cyber warfare incidents involving data-rich industry-leading cloud service providers will increase by more than 40% by 2025.

-- Digital enterprise transformation programs will continue with a rate of over 60% failures, substantial cost overruns, business scope reductions, and low ROI to 2025.
+- Digital enterprise transformation programs will continue with a rate of over 60% failures, substantial cost overruns, business scope reductions, and low ROI by 2025.

 - Mobile users will increase cryptocurrency adoption with decentralized open blockchain using big tech, fintech, governments, and other institution solutions by 30% by 2025.